rtcharity/resources.eahub.org/content/events_and_activities/charitable-giving-game-instruction-manual.md

 <a name="#game-elements"></a>
 ## Elements of a game

+<a name="game-elements-1"></a>
-Players
+### Players

-Where to Find Players
+#### Where to Find Players

 You can find players anywhere.
 Some suggestions:

-Friends and family.
+* Friends and family.
 These people are likely to agree to a request, and you’ll be able to tailor games to suit their interests.

-Groups with a collective identity (e.g. a sports team, a band, a group of friends, etc.)  This is an efficient strategy, since you inherently get numbers.
+* Groups with a collective identity (e.g. a sports team, a band, a group of friends, etc.)  This is an efficient strategy, since you inherently get numbers.
 Target leaders or people with influence for additional leverage.

-Random people.
+* Random people.
 Set up in a high traffic area and invite people to play.  \[see “Pop-up” games in Types of Games]

-People who are already gathered.
+* People who are already gathered.
 Find settings with a lot of people that could be turned into an opportunity to talk about some EA issues.  \[see “Add-on” games in Types of Games]

-People who show interest in a cause.
+* People who show interest in a cause.
 If someone’s always talking about social justice issues, or even just wearing an Amnesty International button, they’d probably be open to a discussion.

-How to invite players
+#### How to invite players

 Here are some suggestions on how to approach potential players

-Be proactive.
+* Be proactive.
 Actively seek out opportunities to invite players.
 The more people you invite, the more acceptances you’ll get.
 It can’t hurt to ask- it’s not a problem if people say no.

-Listen to their input.
+* Listen to their input.
 Work with the players to come up with a game that fits their interests.
 Explain the basic concept, and work with the players to come up with an appealing game design that is likely to encourage better giving.
 If you’re asking them to play a specific game, get their feedback and suggestions.

-Direct people to online games.
-If someone expresses interest in games, you can refer people to the online games at APathThatsClear.com, which they can play at their convenience.
+* Direct people to online games.
+If someone expresses interest in games, you can refer people to the online games at [APathThatsClear.com](http://www.apaththatsclear.com/), which they can play at their convenience.

-Tailor the game to the players’ interests.
+* Tailor the game to the players’ interests.
 Explain to the invitee how effective giving connects to their interest.
 Understand the frameworks they’re comfortable with, and give them a choice that’s relevant to their mission.
 If you’re inviting a group of volunteer tutors, give a choice of great education charities rather than microfinance vs. soup kitchen.

-Prepare a simple negotiation strategy.
+* Prepare a simple negotiation strategy.
 Have a plan, and you’re guaranteed to be more prepared than the person you’re talking to.
 Anchor their expectations low, then beat them.
 Think about how you can get the most bang for the buck from your resources (budget and time).

-Keep records.
+* Keep records.
 Take notes about who you invite, how you invite them, and how they respond.
 Try to record as much detail as possible.
 We’ll analyze across many peoples experiences, and distribute tips on best practices.

-Explain your own interest.
+* Explain your own interest.
 Help the invitee understand why this is important to you, which will increase their social obligation and their willingness to participate.

+<a name="game-elements-2"></a>
-The Choice of Charities
+### The Choice of Charities

-How to Frame the Choice of Charities
+#### How to Frame the Choice of Charities